Keith-Cheung/Keith-Cheung.github.io/index.md

 ## About Me
 Hi!
-My name is Keith Cheung, and I am a student at Lehigh University in the "<a href = "https://ibe.lehigh.edu/">Integrated Business and Engineering Honors Program" </a> studying Industrial and Systems Engineering and Finance.
+My name is Keith Cheung, and I am a student at Lehigh University in the <a href = "https://ibe.lehigh.edu/">Integrated Business and Engineering Honors Program </a> studying Industrial and Systems Engineering and Finance.

 <!-- Upload your own photo and change the path -->